 Skip to main content

 CoreWeave AI Object Storage supports conditional requests on reads and writes.
 A conditional request attaches an HTTP precondition header to an S3 API call.
-The operation proceeds only if the precondition is satisfied; otherwise the server returns an error and the object is not modified or transferred.
+The operation proceeds only if the precondition holds.
+Otherwise, the server returns an error and doesn’t modify or transfer the object.
+Use conditional requests to skip unnecessary downloads when objects haven’t changed, and to prevent accidental overwrites when multiple writers might update the same object.

 About ETags

-An ETag (entity tag) is a content fingerprint returned for every object.
-ETags are included in the response of PutObject, HeadObject, and GetObject calls.
+An ETag (entity tag) is a content fingerprint that the server returns for every object.
+The response of PutObject, HeadObject, and GetObject calls includes the ETag.
 When an object’s content changes, its ETag changes.
 Use HeadObject to retrieve the current ETag without downloading the object.
-ETags are returned as quoted hex strings, for example "1b2cf535f27731c97434645a985325".
-Include the quotes when passing an ETag to a precondition header.
+The server returns ETags as quoted hex strings, for example "1b2cf535f27731c97434645a985325".
+Include the quotes when you pass an ETag to a precondition header.

 Conditional reads

-Conditional reads let you skip a GetObject download when the object has not changed since the last time you read it.
+Conditional reads let you skip a GetObject download when the object hasn’t changed since the last time you read it.
 Pass the ETag you last received as the If-None-Match value.
-If the object has not changed, the server returns 304 Not Modified and no data is transferred.
+If the object hasn’t changed, the server returns 304 Not Modified and transfers no data.
 If the object has changed, the download proceeds.
 Use If-Match to download only when the object matches a specific ETag, or to detect that the object changed since you last read it.

 Replace [BUCKET-NAME], [OBJECT-KEY], [LAST-KNOWN-ETAG], and [LOCAL-OUTPUT-PATH] with the appropriate values.